aws/aws-cdk-rfcs/text/0499-appconfig-constructs.md

 });
 ```

-We will also be able to add these configurations to an application by calling `addHostedConfiguration` or `addSourcedConfiguration`.
+We will also be able to add these configurations to an application by calling `addConfiguration`.

 # AppConfig